kikuchiichio/20260831/README.md

-To be precise, we distinguish forks or major (minor) changes by appending periods and integers to prefixes of the filenames.
+To be precise, we distinguish  major (or minor) changes by appending periods and integers to prefixes of the filenames.